secretstartups/handbook/eba/ceo-scheduling/index.html.md

     1. CEO e-mail management
     1. Preparing agendas and content for CEO's meetings
     1. Triage #ceo slack channel
-    1. Assists CoS with company-wide OKRs as required
+    1. Assists CoS to the CEO with company-wide OKRs as required
     1. Coordinates the quarterly E-Group offsite and other social/team bonding events for the Executive team
     1. Schedules internal and external meetings with CEO
     1. Triage meeting requests in #eba-team